holidaycheck/tech-blog/_posts/2018-11-08-jslang-meetup-errors.md

 * async errors
 * SharedArrayBuffers and Atomics

-As you can see here the [next meetup][next-meetup] will we about Proxies.
+As you can see here the [next meetup][next-meetup] will be about Proxies.

 [mdn-error]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error
 [tests]: https://gitlab.com/wolframkriesing/jslang-meetups/tree/master/errors-2018-10-18/error.spec.js